akavel/rumbac/README.md

 The implementation is based on a popular `bossac` tool, in a variant forked by the Arduino team for the _Nano_ board.

+_Note:_ the tool does not currently implement variants of the "SAM-BA" protocol for any other boards, because I don't own them, and thus cannot test.
+If you'd like to have support added for your favourite bossac-compatible board, this project is open to contributions/forks - or, you could send me a specimen of that board and I will try to add it.

 To install the tool, run:

     cargo install --git https://github.com/akavel/rumbac